gggraca/MAR/integration.md

 ```
 ![Stacked Spectra](/images/stacked_urine.png)

 Now it is necessary to create a table that contains the metabolite regions to be integrated.
-The table should have the followin format:
+The table should have the following format:
 Metabolite | ppm.start | ppm.end
 ---------- | ----------|---------
 metabolite 1 | 8.0 | 7.0